akaliutau/java-containers/readme.md

 10:26:35.923 [main] INFO  org.containers.boot.Booter - completed

 ```
+What happend here?

+1) First, the java container was instantiated
+2) Container engine used pom for <code>org.containers:container-samples:1.0.0</code> artifact to figure out all dependencies
+3) Container downloaded all dependencies (in this case the local .m2 repository was used, so the the spin up time was really small)
+4) Code in jar was executed with all detected dependencies which have been passed to the classpath

 In logs one can find that engine correctly detected and built the dependency tree for artifact <code> org.containers:container-samples:1.0.0</code> specified in configuration:

-The full tree is a bit longer; extra dependencies can be dropped using drop field in configuration
+The full tree is a bit longer; extra dependencies can be dropped using dropArtifacts field in configuration

 ```
 org.containers:container-samples:jar:1.0.0